If you love Asian food, you sure gonna love these Instant Pot Steamed Dumplings!

 - 1 tablespoon rice wine vinegar

 - Pour sesame oil into your Instant Pot and press "saute".

 - Add the minced vegetables and cook at "saute" for 2 minutes.

 - Add soy sauce and rice wine vinegar and cook for 1 more minute.

 - Remove the veggies from the Instant Pot and set aside.

 - Place a dumpling wrapper on a cutting board and add a few drops of water.

-- Add 1 tbsp of vegetables in the middle of the wrapper and fold it to form a dumpling.
+- Add 1 tablespoon of vegetables in the middle of the wrapper and fold it to form a dumpling.

 - Repeat the process until you have 9 dumplings.